Palo (religion): Deities and spirits

-The Palo worldview includes a supreme creator divinity, Nsambi or Sambia.
-In the religion's mythology, Nsambi is believed responsible for creating the first man and woman.
-This entity is regarded as being remote from humanity and thus no prayers or sacrifices are directed towards it.
-The anthropologist Todd Ramón Ochoa, an initiate of Palo Briyumba, described Nsambi as "the power in matter that pushes back against human manipulation and imposes itself against a person's will".
-There is no broader mythology associated with the religion.
+Although Palo lacks a full mythology, its worldview includes a supreme creator divinity, Nsambi or Sambia.
+In the religion's mythology, Nsambi is believed responsible for creating the world and the first man and woman.
+This entity is regarded as being remote and inaccessible from humanity, and thus no prayers or sacrifices are directed towards it.
+The anthropologist Todd Ramón Ochoa, an initiate of Palo Briyumba, describes Nsambi as "the power in matter that pushes back against human manipulation and imposes itself against a person's will".
+In the context of Afro-Cuban religion, Nsambi has been compared to Olofi in Santería and Abasí in Abakuá.